1/3 of businesses will miss a shipment deadline because they’ve sold an item that wasn’t actually in stock!

 Calculating Service Level

 Much of inventory management is approached from a cost of stock point of view and is designed to keep stock at the minimum level required to satisfy the customer.
 Service level turns this on its head and approaches the stock level requirements from a customer satisfaction point of view.
-Increasingly inventory management technology is being utilised to reduce inventories while simultaneously increasing customer service levels.
+Increasingly inventory management technology is being utilized to reduce inventories while simultaneously increasing customer service levels.

 In inventory management, service level is the expected probability of not hitting a stock-out during the next replenishment cycle or the probability of not losing sales.
 This is where operational costs meet opportunity costs.
 Mostly customer sensitivity to stock-outs vary from one stock item to another making the optimum service level specific to each product individually.
 The item that is key to your reputation – your key selling item or signature product is critical to your company’s profitability.
 As such service levels for this item may well be significantly higher than a product that sells infrequently and is low value to your business.